OlesenJonas/PlaylistFilterForSpotify/README.md

 Visualization Overview
 ![Visualization Overview](images/plotting.png)

-### Controls (of the 3D camera)
+### Controls (3D Plot camera)
 - Hold RMB to enter fly mode and use the mouse to look around + WASD and EQ(up/down) to move
-- Hold MMB and move the mouse to rotate around the center.
+- Hold MMB (or Ctrl + RMB) and move the mouse to rotate around the center.
-- Hold shift + MMB to pan the camera
+- Hold shift + MMB (or Ctrl + RMB) to pan the camera
 - Scrollwheel to zoom in/out

 ---

 ### Building
 Currently builds using Clang and CMake on Windows.
-(Line 34 in cryptopp's config-os.h needs to be commented out when using clang on windows, but it works atm)\
+(Line 34 in cryptopp's config-os.h needs to be commented out when using clang on windows, but it seems to work)\
 Requires vcpkg for gathering the required packages.
-Its root directory must be stored in the *VCPKG_ROOT* environment variable.
+Its root directory must be stored in the *VCPKG_ROOT* environment variable.\
-Building from source requires you to provide your own Api Access through a ```secrets.hpp``` file in ```src/PlaylistFilter/Spotify/```.
+Building from source also requires you to provide your own Api Access through a ```secrets.hpp``` file in ```src/PlaylistFilter/Spotify/```.
 This file should define the following variables:
 ```cpp
 static const std::string clientID = "...";